lbighetti/littlealchemist.io/_posts/2017-04-05-understanding-tuples-and-atoms-in-elixir.md

 What are Tuples?
 __Tuples are a collection of values.__
-They typically come in the size of 2 or 3 items, so small, not your collection to store life stories and your bank statement, but more of like summary information.
+They typically come in the size of 2 or 3 items, so, small, not your collection to store life stories and your bank statement, but more of like summary information.

 The way I showed you, is one of the most common ways it is used in Elixir.